Welcome

 • A fully completed application form signed by the applicant (application forms are free of charge).

-• Note: Applications from minors under the age of 18 must be signed by all persons with parental authority.
+• Applications from minors under the age of 18 must be signed by all persons with parental authority.

-• Birth certificate of the applicant and, if applicable, marriage certificate and birth certificates of the children
+Birth certificate of the applicant and, if applicable, marriage certificate and birth certificates of the children.
+When applying for a visa for family reunification, formal proof of authenticity is mandatory.

 • You need legalisation for Senegalese documents.